jak78/active-contributors/README.md

 ```txt
 PR URL: <url> Author: <author's GitHub username>
 ```

-# Repositories list

-To modify the list of repositories, you can simply update the `repos` variable in the script.
-This variable holds the list of repositories for which you want to count the number of unique contributors.

 # License
 This project is licensed under the terms of the MIT license.